Cover Date: September 1934

 A policeman expresses his excitement with an utterance of “begorra.”
 The Merriam-Webster on-line dictionary lists this as an Irish euphemism for “by God.”

 Doc Savage takes a blue army automatic from Leaking.
-This would a Colt M1911 45-caliber automatic pistol.
+This would be the Colt M1911 45-caliber automatic pistol.

 Leaking perspires so freely that his garments are wet.
 This condition is known as hyperhidrosis.